mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/Data_Access_Backend_Group/WeeklyReport_BackendGroup_2-19-2024.md

 - Meet with Front End team to better shape DAL to fit their needs and figure out how to communicate to some of the existing functions
 - Touch Base again with Zigbee to see if I can gain anymore insight

+## Individual Report - David Weisman
+### Previous Goals
+- Gain better understanding of the progress of the other groups, so we can work better together.
+- Become more familiar with HMAC and how we can utilize this in our blockchain.
+- Get on the same page as a team with the consensus algorithm.

+### Key Points
+- Met with Front End to get better understanding of their needs
+- Worked on team deliverable document
+- Researched into other applications of user login token systems

+### Next Week's Goals
+- Continue collaboration with frontend as they add more functionalities
+- Work on things more often as opposed to doing all the work on one day